5 Trusted Things To Cut Your Office Building Utility Bills

 Don't Delay - Deal With Issues As They Arise

 Procrastination is part of human nature.
-In particular, things that we don’t want to deal with, we tend to put off for tomorrow.
-And tomorrow turns into another tomorrow and so on until the minor issue because an urgent issue.
+In particular, things that we don't want to deal with, we tend to put off for tomorrow.
+And tomorrow turns into another tomorrow and so on until the minor issue because of an urgent issue.

-Previously, we discussed why preventative maintenance works and is important for home ownership.
+Previously, we discussed why preventative maintenance works and is important for homeownership.
 Taking a proactive approach helps spot and identify developing issues before they become problems.
 For any business owners that have customers or clients on-site, then clearly, any building problem has a direct impact on your sales and ability to conduct business.

 One approach, outlined by Spiral Utilities, a professional building and utility management firm, is conduct an annual check.
 Many businesses have fluctuating demand, which means there are busy times and times to catch your breath.
-An annual building check up is a great thing to schedule when you have some down time.
-For example, an accounting firm, which is typically busy from January through April, should consider a ‘building audit’ during the summer.
+An annual building check-up is a great thing to schedule when you have some downtime.
+For example, an accounting firm, which is typically busy from January through April, should consider a 'building audit' during the summer.

 There are many costs and expenses associated with running a business and maintaining the building.
 At times, depending on the business cycle and general state of the economy, projects likely need to compete for limited resources.
 Business owners need to weigh the pros and cons associated with all projects, and this includes building updates and upgrades.
-Depending on your business, then the physical space may be more important (like a retail or restaurant compared to a web developer).
+Depending on your business, then the physical space may be more important (like retail or restaurant compared to a web developer).